 • Small classes: We have a very high teacher to pupil ratio, meaning our class sizes are smaller than you will find elsewhere.
 OLA provides a more individual learning experience that fully nurtures academic potential and regularly delivers success beyond expectation.

-• Highly praised pastoral care: Our staff get right alongside our pupils to encourage, motivate and support them, helping them to grow as confident, successful and happy individuals.
+• Highly praised pastoral care: Our staff work closely alongside our pupils to encourage, motivate and support each child, helping them to grow as confident, successful and happy individuals.

 • Catholic Christian ethos: This is the foundation of everything we do, creating the family community so valued by OLA parents.
 The school accepts children of all faiths and none and helps them aspire to such values as integrity, compassion, openness, forgiveness, reconciliation, co-operation and courage.